wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ###  WHIP Protocol Extension Registration Template

-A WHIP Protocol Extension URI is defined by completing the following template:
+A WHIP Protocol Extension URNs is defined by completing the following template:

- -   URI: A unique URI for the WHIP Protocol Extension (e.g., "urn:ietf:params:whip:ext:example:server-sent-events").
+ -   URN: A unique URN for the WHIP Protocol Extension (e.g., "urn:ietf:params:whip:ext:example:server-sent-events").
  -   Reference: A formal reference to the publicly available specification
  -   Name: A descriptive name of the WHIP Protocol Extension extension (e.g., "Sender Side events").
  -   Description: A brief description of the function of the extension, in a short paragraph or two